Omikhleia/markdown.sile/README.md

 cannot be one of the supported variants, etc.).
 Refer to the SILE manual for more details on inputters and their usage.

-Including raw Markdown content from within a SILE document is also possible:
+Including raw Markdown content from within a document in SIL syntax is also possible:

 ```
 \begin[type=markdown]{raw}